Arvikj/pdf-graphrag/README.md

 ## Notes

-- All documentation verified as of November 22, 2025
+- Tested with gemma3:12b on ASU Sol supercomputer (A100 GPU)
-- Code follows official Docling and Ollama patterns
+- Code follows official Docling and Ollama documentation
 - Minimal, functional design with no over-engineering